Skip to content

 Our Purpose

-We were formed to advocate for the creation of the Governor’s Office of Ethnic and Community Media, the same model as the New York City Mayor’s Office of Ethnic and Community Media, to address and remedy the inequitable advertising and disenfranchisement of our communities.
+We were formed to advocate for equitable advertising for Ethnic and Community Media on a city and state level.
+Our priorities are to ensure compliance with Local Law 83 of 2021 that requires city agencies to spend at least 50% of their advertising with ethnic and community media, timely payment terms of 45-60 days on insertion orders. the creation of the Governor’s Office of Ethnic and Community Media, the same model as the New York City Mayor’s Office of Ethnic and Community Media, to address and remedy the inequitable advertising and disenfranchisement of our communities.

 New York State agencies are not equitably advertising with Ethnic and Community Media as reported in the explosive report by CUNY’s Center for Community Media.